fabriziosalmi/freetekno/README.md

 The best way to contribute to this project is to add your own creations starting from your own DAW.
 You can share samples, arrangements, instruments, automated workflows and/or anything useful to your opinion by sending a simple merge request.

+Folder hierarchy will be consolidated as soon as possible to avoid confusion for contributors.

 *IMPORTANT*: no copyrighted content is allowed.
 Any unlegit bit will not be merged and will be removed from the repository if already in place.

 ### Ableton Live